include/include.elasticsearch/README.md

 Tiny Elasticsearch setup on CentOS
 ==================================

-A brief description of the role goes here.

-This tiny Elasticsearch setup is nothing more than install, configure and run elasticsearch.
+This tiny Elasticsearch setup is nothing more than this... install, configure and run elasticsearch.

 Requirements
 ------------